loomts/ape-dts/docs/en/config.md

 - All configurations support multiple items, which are separated by ",".
 Example: do_dbs=db_1,db_2.
 - Set to * to match all.
 Example: do_dbs=\*.
 - Keep empty to match nothing.
 Example: ignore_dbs=.
-- ignore_cols is in JSON format, it should starts with "json:".
+- ignore_cols and where_conditions are in JSON format, it should starts with "json:".
 - do_events takes one or more values from **insert**, **update**, and **delete**.

 ## Priority